$0 Egypt → Canada Express Entry Guide — Quick-Start Checklist

 Month 5 to 6: Submit Express Entry profile with IELTS score.
 If IELTS landed at CLB 9, your profile is already stronger.
 Indicate Ontario, Nova Scotia, and other target provinces as preferred destinations.

 Month 6 to 8: Take TCF/TEF.
-If you achieve NCLC 7, update your Express Entry profile immediately.
-The 50-point bonus applies retroactively, and you become visible to French-language draws and the OINP French-Speaking stream.
+If you achieve NCLC 7 in all four French abilities, update your Express Entry profile immediately.
+The profile is recalculated with the new language results, and the updated score is considered in later rounds; the former OINP French-Speaking stream is closed.

 By month 8, you have a profile that is optimized across all three levers simultaneously rather than spending 6 months on each one sequentially.